jhihsheng/nano-optics/OTID/connection_ssh.md

 jupyter lab --port 8000
 ```

-And copy paste and the link `http://localhost...`
+Copy and paste  the link `http://localhost...`
 to the browser.